rubencarneiro/rubencarneiro.io/_posts/2021-01-25-Volla phone Repair.markdown

  *
  */</pre>

----
+&nbsp;

-So how did i bricked my Volla?
+# So how did i bricked my Volla?
----

 - Well it was very easy to brick i just commit a stupid error of flashing a custom rom made to GS290, is the same phone right?, Maybe not.
 Look this is my experience, and my experience only, you may have other methods this was how it happened to me and how i fixet.
 As i flashed i had to install a custom recovery TWRP for GS290 i Installed the rom and my device keeps rebooting everytime i tried to watch a Youtube video so i decided lets go back to Volla OS or Ubuntu Touch.